Forschung

 Detailed characterization of protein interfaces and implications for protein function and ligand design:

-- Comparative analysis and prediction of protein-protein and protein-ligand interactions
+- Comparative analysis of protein-protein and protein-ligand interactions